 Business intelligence for finance

 Financial well-being is the heart and soul of any company.
 Having an accurate, detailed financial picture is critical to ongoing success.
-With Phocas, financial managers and accountants are able to use the Financial Statements feature to analyze and drill down into a company’s P&L statement, balance sheet, and cash flow analysis.
-With an in-depth view of the numbers, the financial department is able to identify areas of improvement and develop more effective strategic and financial plans.
-Because Phocas developed the financial statements feature in compliance with international accounting standards, your finance department can use this feature in their daily work, saving time and reducing costs.
+With Phocas, financial managers and accountants are able to use the new Financial Statements product to customize P&L , balance sheet, and cash flow statements for every part of the business.
+With the ability to visualize the numbers on dashboards, the financial department can educate the rest of the team about financial performance.
+The analytics tool in Financial Statements allows the team to identify areas of improvement and develop more effective strategic and financial plans.

 Moreover, your financial staff can use Phocas Rebates to create and manage all of your payable and receivable rebates.
 Phocas Rebates can bring visibility and accuracy to normally complex rebate systems.
 As your financial department analyzes your program, they can gain greater insight into profitability and adjust the pricing structure as needed.